- To wash a dog’s face, you’ll need clean, warm water, a soft washcloth, and a gentle soap or shampoo.

 Clean Around Your Dog’s Eyes and Removing Tear Stains

 Your next step is to clean around your dog’s eyes – remember, not in!
-You can get rid of ever-present eye gunk with a soft cloth and slowly clean the entire area.
+You can get rid of ever-present eye gunk with a soft cloth or cotton ball and slowly clean the entire area.
 Don’t use shampoo here – it could seriously irritate your dog’s eyes.

 This is the hardest part for many pet owners, but the right shampoo can help you to avoid some stress.
 If you get a tearless, dog-friendly shampoo, you can simply place some of the product at the top of your dog’s head on his or her snout.
-Once it’s in place, you can gently scrub the shampoo into your dog’s skin, working against the grain to get his or her hair to stand up.
+Once it’s in place, you can gently scrub the shampoo into your dog’s skin, working against the grain to dog’s facial fur to stand up.
+Do this properly by lifting your dog’s chin to tilt his head and working on the shampoo.

 Next up is rinsing.
 Again, gently spray water on the top of your dog’s head.
 You’ll work your way down this time, getting rid of all the soap on your dog’s body.
 Once you feel comfortable that the soap is mostly gone, you can rinse the dog down again to ensure that there’s no skin-irritating shampoo that’s been missed.

 Finally, make sure you dry your dog off.
 Start by patting your dog down with a towel, then let your dog shake off all the excess moisture.
-Don’t be surprised if your dog gets the zoomies.
+It is also a good idea to brush your dog’s facial hair, and not just his body hairs.
+Don’t be surprised if your dog starts running around like a lunatic – drying off after a bath is one of the common reasons why dogs get the zoomies.

 Cleaning Off a Dog’s Eye Crust